FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 * What they have.
 * What they are.

 Each of these has a certain level of security and ease of use.
 The more factors you require, the more security you get.
-Nothing is 100% secure and all of the options have tradeoffs.
+Nothing is 100% secure and all of the options have trade offs.
 Some of these factors require more security cooperation from the end user than others.
 Another dimension to consider is how widely deployed each of these options is.

 Below is a diagram displaying estimates on deployment and security.
 Of course, these are generalities; you could have a group of users where physical devices are widely available, and passwords can be made very secure if you use a password manager.